bjssacademy/react-tdd/readme.md

 ![Test fail - missing heading text](images/quote-fails-heading-text.png)

-That's simple enought ofix.
-We add _just enough_ code to the component to fulfil this part of our specification:
+That's simple enought to fix.
+We add _just enough_ code to the component to make the test pass (and fulfil the slice of specification we are working on).

+Add the following `return` value to `Quote.jsx`:

 ```jsx
 const Quote = () => {